Paul3nha/Paul3nha/README.md

-- 👋 Hi, I’m @Paul3nha
+- 🙋🏽‍♀️Hi, I’m @Paul3nha
 - 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently learning how to use various tools like React and Node.js
 - 💞️ I’m looking to collaborate on projects to improve my skills coding
-- 📫 How to reach me?
+- 📩 How to reach me?
 Im always here or at Discord
 - 😄 Pronouns: Pauleña
 - ⚡ Fun fact I´m a security guard